jakov1003/cl_matches_24_25_SQL_Excel/README.md

 **Big chances**

 - A situation where a player should reasonably be expected to score, usually in a one-on-one scenario or from very close range when the ball has a clear path to goal and there is low to moderate pressure on the shooter.
-Penalties are considered big chances, except shootout penalties.
+Penalties are considered big chances, except for shootout penalties.

 Definition source: Opta Match Event Definitions